mkilgore/protura/docs/ktest.md

 | `KT_USER_BUF` | `struct user_buffer` | Creates a buffer with `is_user` set to true |
 | `KT_KERNEL_BUF`' | `struct user_buffer` | Creates a buffer with `is_user` set to false |

-These macros are provided as extra arguments to `KTEST_UNIT`.
+These macros are provided as part of test cases provided to `KTEST_UNIT`.
 The arguments can then be acquired in the test via the `KT_ARG(kt, idx, type)` macro, which takes the `struct ktest *`, the index of the argument, and the type of the argument.
 All together it looks like this:

 ```c
 static void example_test(struct ktest *kt)